sandinmyjoints/zero-to-node/presentation.md

 First async paradigm.

 <pre><code class="coffeescript">fs.open path, 'r', (err, file) ->
+  # In callback function with signature (err, file),
-  # Do something with file now that it's ready.
+  # can do something with file now that it's ready, or
+  # handle error if one occurred.
 </code></pre>
 * * * * *